inglesp/fruit-salad/README.md

 Note that there's a file, `test_game.rb`, that tests the implementation of `game.rb`.
 As you refactor `game.rb`, you should regularly run `ruby test_game.rb` to make sure that `game.rb` continues to work.

+A solution can be found in the `solutions` branch in git.